Catholic Indulgences: What They Actually Are (and Aren't)

 Read that last phrase carefully.
 Total detachment from sin, even venial sin, is a state the great spiritual writers regarded as a high attainment.
 If it is missing, the indulgence is partial rather than plenary.
 Paul VI’s reform, far from loosening the requirements, tied the plenary indulgence to something that is in fact very difficult to achieve.
 There is no modern indulgence one can just walk in and receive.

 The 1983 Code of Canon Law states the whole doctrine with forensic concision.
-Canon 992 defines the indulgence (in language drawn directly from Indulgentiarum Doctrina); canon 993 distinguishes partial from plenary; canon 994 permits the application of indulgences to the dead “by way of suffrage”; canon 995 reserves the power to grant them to the supreme authority in the Church and to those to whom it has been delegated; canon 996 restricts eligibility to those baptized, not excommunicated, and “in the state of grace at least on the completion of the prescribed work”; canon 997 refers to the particular norms that flesh out the discipline.22
+Canon 992 defines the indulgence (in language drawn directly from Indulgentiarum Doctrina); canon 993 distinguishes partial from plenary; canon 994 permits any member of the faithful to gain partial or plenary indulgences for himself or herself, or to apply them to the dead by way of suffrage; canon 995 reserves to the supreme authority of the Church the power to grant indulgences and confines others to what has been granted or expressly conceded to them; canon 996 §1 specifies that “to be capable of gaining indulgences, a person must be baptized, not excommunicated, and in the state of grace at least at the end of the prescribed works”; canon 997 refers to the particular norms that flesh out the discipline.22

 If a practice sold in 1517 was in obvious tension with this framework, the framework is now the one that governs.
 Tetzel would fail every one of these canonical tests.